Krokas/vite-project/readme.md

 # Vite test

 This is a project to test how [Vite](https://vitejs.dev/) performs.
-Used vanilla typescript to create a simple Binary to decimal converter for a single byte.
+Used vanilla typescript to create a simple binary to decimal visualizer for a single byte.

 ## Development